blapete/Fin-Tok/README.md

 # FinTok

-## A stock lookup app powered by Yahoo-Finance api and React/Redux/Node/Postgres

-### Check out the app: https://marketfinance.herokuapp.com/
+#### React + Redux + Node + PostgreSQL

-The app provides current financial markets data and a login system for saving your favorite stocks to your account.
+The app provides current financial markets data and account options for saving your favorite stocks.

+### Data powered by Yahoo-Finance api

+#### Check out the app: https://marketfinance.herokuapp.com/

 Here are the main technologies used: